I’m a Costco superfan. I love writing about Costco and giving tips to warehouse shoppers based on what I’ve learned.

 One of my favorite spots at Costco used to be the books and movies section.
 But I skip that section now in favor of using my library card.

-My local library has a great selection of books and DVDs, making it easy not to spend money on those items.
+My local library has a great selection of books and DVDs, making it easy to avoid spending money on them.
 Plus, I return them to the library when I’m done so I don’t add to the clutter in my house.

 Watch the Costco sales flyer